JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 #### _The Onion_ (1995-2001)

-Also, when people started to connect me and the _Royal Journal_ with my dayjob at _the Onion_ it really started to get sickening.
+Also, when people started to connect me and the _Royal Journal_ with my day-job at _the Onion_ it really started to get sickening.

-_The Onion_ famously did not accept any unsolicted submissions.
-So when people connected me, the _Royal Journal_ and _the Onion_ I started to get tons of unsolicited — and utterly unfunny and crappy — headline and story idea pitches from random people.
+_The Onion_ famously did not accept any unsolicited submissions.
+So when people connected me to the _Royal Journal_ and _the Onion_ I started to get tons of unsolicited — and utterly unfunny and crappy — headline and story idea pitches from random people.

-So by 2001 I was burned out from my dayjob at _the Onion_ and I was equallty burned out by a “solo” project with the _Royal Journal_ so I pulled (ripped out?) the plug.
+So by 2001 I was very burned out from my thankless day-job at _the Onion_ and I was equally burned out by a “solo” project with the _Royal Journal_ so I pulled (ripped out?) the plug.

 Not only did I purge the _Royal Journal_ from my digital life, I also looked at my physical archive of found stuff and decided, “Why am I archiving other people’s discarded notes and pictures?
 Isn’t that creepy?”
+So with that, I ripped all of that “found art” up at tossed it in the trash.

+Yes, there is something personally cool — and sometimes funny — about finding someone’s discarded notes and such.
+But sharing such stuff online?
+Nope.
+At least not for me anymore!

+#### The Future (2025 and beyond)

+So hopefully that will fill in the blanks on my online presence!
+As for why I haven’t written or said anything online on my personal website for 24+ years?
+Life happens, and I haven’t had the creative urge until recently.

+As the kids say: Watch this space!